nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 - **Scalability and Flexibility**: The collector can be deployed as an agent (running locally alongside applications) or as a central service that aggregates telemetry from multiple agents across the infrastructure.

-#### How OpenTelemetry Collector Works
-1. **Instrumentation**: Application code is instrumented to produce telemetry data (logs, metrics, traces) using OpenTelemetry SDKs.
-The data is sent to the OpenTelemetry collector.
-2. **Data Ingestion**: The collector ingests telemetry data via receivers (e.g., metrics from Prometheus, traces from Jaeger, logs from Fluentd).
-3. **Processing**: The collector processes the telemetry (e.g., filtering sensitive data, batching traces for efficient export).
-4. **Data Export**: The processed telemetry is sent to different backends (e.g., Prometheus for metrics, Elasticsearch for logs, Jaeger for traces).

 #### Benefits of Using OpenTelemetry Collector
 - **Consolidation**: The collector replaces multiple agents (one for logs, one for metrics, and another for traces) with a single, unified telemetry agent.
 - **Cross-Language Support**: OpenTelemetry works across multiple programming languages, enabling a consistent observability strategy across diverse environments.